-Assault charges in Arizona can arise from many different situations and is a very serious criminal offense.
-The consequences of assault charges can seriously impact your life.
+Assault charges in Arizona can arise from many different situations.
+Regardless of the nature of your case, assault is a very serious criminal offense.
+The consequences of assault charges can have an immense impact on your life.
 Assaults are classified according to severity.
-Class 1 to Class 3 are misdemeanors while aggravated assault is a felony.
+Class 1 to Class 3 are misdemeanors, while aggravated assault is a felony.
 If you or a loved one are facing any type of assault charge in Arizona, contact a Phoenix assault attorney at Stone Rose Law today to review your case and learn how to best defend your rights.
 Consultations by phone, video, or in-person are now available.
 Call our law office at (480) 498-8998 now.

 Misdemeanor assault is defined by A.R.S. § 13-1203(A) (1-3).
 A person commits assault in Arizona by:

 The mental states of intentionally and knowingly are self-explanatory.
 However, the mental state of “recklessly” requires some level of explanation.
 According to A.R.S. § 13-105(10)(c), a person is reckless if they engage in conduct while consciously disregarding the substantial and unjustifiable risk of harm created by their conduct.
 If you or a loved one is facing misdemeanor assault charges in Arizona, speak with a Phoenix criminal defense lawyer experienced in assault charges as soon as possible.